OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 At the bottom of each page, there is a lower navigation section providing contact information, opening hours, and a newsletter subscription form.

 #### Footer
+![Socials bar](assets/readme_images/social-bar.png)
 The footer contains links to The Waffle Truck's social media profiles, allowing visitors to stay connected.
-![Socials bar](assets/readme_images/social-bar.png)
+With us on all our different social platforms.

 ## Testing
 Testing have been continous throuhg out the develpoment ensuring that there are no un explanible bugs or misshaps.

 ### Functionality and Usability Testing
 Extensive testing was conducted to ensure that all features are functional and user-friendly across different devices and browsers.